-Sensitivity, specificity, positive and negative predictive value as well as disease prevalence are expressed as percentages.
+Sensitivity, specificity, disease prevalence, positive and negative predictive value as well as accuracy are expressed as percentages.

 Confidence intervals for sensitivity, specificity and accuracy are "exact" Clopper-Pearson confidence intervals.

 Confidence intervals for the likelihood ratios are calculated using the "Log method" as given on page 109 of Altman et al. 2000.